Neutis/neutis-docs/docs/yocto/tutorial.md

 ## Setting up build host

 First of all you need to setup your machine.
-If your OS differs from Linux you can prepare your build host to use [CROPS](https://git.yoctoproject.org/cgit/cgit.cgi/crops/about/), which leverages [Docker Containers](https://www.docker.com/).
+If your OS differs from Linux, you can prepare your build host to use [CROPS](https://git.yoctoproject.org/cgit/cgit.cgi/crops/about/), which leverages [Docker Containers](https://www.docker.com/).

 For Native Linux Machine you will need: